 Elaine Du and Craig Brelsford birded eight days on this well-preserved mountain in northwest Fujian.
 They noted 103 species, among them key gamebirds Cabot’s Tragopan, Elliot’s Pheasant, and White-necklaced Partridge as well as dozens of other south China species such as Blue-throated Bee-eater, Yellow-cheeked Tit, and Grey-sided Scimitar Babbler.

 This is some brief information for birders interested in birding Fuzhou National Forest Park, based on my trip there from 26 Feb. to 2 March 2019.

 While Shanghai’s Cape Nanhui is always an interesting place to go for birdwatching, there are times when the chances of something new showing up are a bit low.
 Time for a short birdwatching trip, maybe?
-And ideally one that does not involve flights, as those tend to be delayed in China?
-And one that offers a chance to see some species that one can never get in Shanghai, such as Red-headed Trogon or Silver Pheasant, or a variety of bulbuls?
+Ideally, one that does not involve flights, as those tend to be delayed in China?
+One that offers a chance to see some species that one can never get in Shanghai, such as Red-headed Trogon or Silver Pheasant, or a variety of bulbuls?
 And maybe a place that in winter is warmer than Shanghai?
 Time to go to Fuzhou National Forest Park.